 Being a manager of anything is a great responsibility that needs to be taken seriously in order to make an impact.
 There are plenty of managers in the world that simply don’t respect what they do, resulting in poor communication between team members and a generally unproductive business.
-If you want to improve your company’s efficiency and productivity, then here are 10 key skills that every successful manager should possess.
+If you want to improve your company’s efficiency and productivity (we help businesses achieve this with our management training programme), then here are 10 key skills that every successful manager should possess.

 1. Ability to collaborate with team members

 Managers might be the ones giving orders to the entire team, but it’s vital that you start thinking about your staff as team members and not subordinates.
 It’s vital that you learn to collaborate with them on a regular basis so that you can work more efficiently as a team instead of clashing constantly.

 2. Being emotional when the situation calls for it

 Managers often focus too much on the bigger picture and will only look at statistics when judging decisions and employees.
 However, having empathy and understanding your staff members can help you become a better manager since you’ll gain a better idea of how your team operates.
 If this is a skill you would like to develop, you may wish to consider one of our emotional intelligence work courses.

 3. Knowing the difference between micro and macro management

 Micromanagement is usually seen as a bad practice but it can often be useful especially if you’re dealing with new employees or staff that have recently switched their role.

 4. Using positive motivation to get your team more productive

 Positive motivation is not threatening to fire someone.
 Instead, it’s all about encouraging your team and putting your faith in them so they feel like they have a place in the company instead of being treated like a disposable asset.